 So, what’s the best way to cope with endless sneezing, streaming eyes, stuffy nose; persistent cough or intense itchiness caused by eczema?
 Well, your local pharmacy can help.

-Dr Phil Huxley, Chair at NHS East Lancashire CCG, said: “Pharmacists are fully trained health professionals and can offer advice on many conditions and remedies.
+“Pharmacies are fully trained health professional and can offer advice on many conditions and remedies.
 They should always be your first port of call.
-If you’ve already seen your local pharmacist and you’re still struggling with persistent symptoms, then contact your GP practice.
-But you can help them by listing the symptoms — when they happen, how often they occur and if anything specific seems to trigger them.
+If you’ve already seen your local pharmacist and you’re still struggling with persistent symptoms, then see your GP.
+But you can help them by listing the symptoms - when they happen, how often they occur and if anything specific seems to trigger them.
 Your GP may then offer advice on identifying the allergen that is causing the symptoms.”

 For more information about treating allergies, visit www.nhs.uk/allergies